 Immediately after the viewpoint, the trail rounds a corner and the first sequoias appear.
 Over the next few miles the trail runs alongs the edge of the Giant Forest, passing through several patches of sequoias interspersed with ordinary pine forest.
 The trail gets few visitors and is well away from roads, so it's very quiet and doesn't feel at all touristy.

-The best scenery is often found at the edges of sequoia groves, and this is no exception: the Wolverton Cutoff is an unexpectedly nice section of old growth.
+The best scenery is often found at the edges of sequoia groves, and this is no exception: the Wolverton Cutoff has some unexpectedly nice sections of old growth.
 Even compared to the Trail of the Sequoias, which is just a few hundred yards down the hill, the forest is very open with relatively few understory trees to block the views.
-Much of this area is lightly wooded and is characterized by an unusually luxurious carpet of ferns growing among the sequoias.
-There are also more heavily-wooded areas that have fewer or no sequoias and no groundcover at all.
+Much of this area is lightly wooded, with an unusually luxurious carpet of ferns growing among the sequoias.
+There are also heavily-wooded areas that have fewer or no sequoias and no groundcover at all.
 The sequoias are richly colored, with a distinctive orange hue.

 At one point the trail contours around a large ravine with an especially scenic collection of big trees.
 After that the woods become a little less interesting until the trail starts to descend to the intersection with the Alta Trail.